2013 WISCONSIN ACT

 (d) That some of the parcels of land lying immediately west of the boundary line are owned by private parties.

-(e) That the boundary line has been explicitly recited by the legislature in chapter 150, laws of 1929 , chapter 151, laws of 1929 , and in subsequent enactments of the legislature.
+(e) That the boundary line has been explicitly recited by the legislature in

-(f) That the department of natural resources and the U. S. Army Corps of Engineers have prepared comprehensive maps of the lake bed grants to the city that concern the city harbor and lake shore of Lake Michigan, all of which depict the shoreline as described under section 30.2038 (1) (a) of the statutes, as affected by this act.
+That the department of natural resources and the U. S. Army Corps of Engineers have prepared comprehensive maps of the lake bed grants to the city that concern the city harbor and lake shore of Lake Michigan, all of which depict the shoreline as described under section 30.2038 (1) (a) of the statutes, as affected by this act.

 (g) That this state, Milwaukee County, and others have relied on those maps in determining their respective rights.